ventus-ag/documentation/content/products/security/firewalls.md

 ![](../../../assets/images/fw/9.2.png?classes=border,shadow)
   Detailed information how to change the current set of VM Firewalls from the *VM details page* you can find in article: [VM's Firewalls](https://docs.ventuscloud.eu/products/security/manage-firewalls/).

-{{% notice note %}}
-You can add and remove rules of the selected Firewall at any time from the *Firewall Rules page* and your changes will automatically applied to the VMs, that are associated with the corresponding Firewall.
-{{% /notice %}}